 Pastoral counselors and professional counselors are not CSAs under the Clery Act.
 Although HU does not employ pastoral counselors, it does employ professional counselors.
 HU's professional counselors are trained to provide reporting contacts and information to individuals, and to explain reporting rights to students.
 Professional counselors may also assist students in reporting crimes if appropriate permissions are granted.
 Individuals may speak with HU's Counseling Center at 717-901-5100 ext.
 1727 or email at counseling@harrisburgu.edu.

 Information Regarding Registered Sex Offenders

-Information regarding registered sex offenders is available at www.pameganslaw.state.pa.us.
-Information about sexually violent predators is also accessible at this website.
+Information regarding registered sex offenders and sexually violent predators are available at www.pameganslaw.state.pa.us.

 Primary Prevention and Awareness Programs by HU